PatrickSCLin/cka_exam_exercise/debug_not_ready_node/intro.md

-# Fix a NotReady node in Kubernetes.
+# Troubleshoot a NotReady node in a Kubernetes cluster